HFLA lends money interest-free to responsible individuals in need.

 All our loans require guarantors (please see application information as to how many guarantors are needed per amount).
 Guarantors are our one source of back-up if a borrower defaults on his/her loan.
 Guarantors must sign a legal document that they are aware of this fact.

 What criteria must a guarantor have?

-A guarantor is someone who has good credit and enough monthly income to pay his or her own expenses in addition to our repayment obligations in the event that the applicant defaults on his/her loan.
-We want to see that if we would not be putting an unreasonable financial burden upon the guarantor if we needed to approach him/her for a payment.
+A guarantor is someone who has good credit and enough monthly income to pay his or her own expenses in addition to our repayment obligations in the event that the borrower defaults on his/her loan.
+We want to see that we would not be putting an unreasonable financial burden upon the guarantor if we needed to approach him/her for a payment.

 How do I get an application form?